Group Testing: An Information Theory Perspective: Universality and counting defectives

 A standard information-theoretic argument shows that, with no prior information on the number of defectives, to estimate the exact value of $k$ with zero error probability will require at least $\log_2 (n+1)$ tests.
 In this sense, the question of the optimal order of the number of tests required for exact recovery remains open.
 Indeed, we note that individual testing of every item will give the exact number of defectives in $n$ tests, which outperforms Cheng's bound \eqref{eq:ctcheng} in the regime where $k = \Theta(n)$.

 However, as argued by Falahatgar \etal\ \cite{falahatgar}, the requirement to know the number of defectives \emph{exactly} may be unnecessarily restrictive.
-They developed a four-stage adaptive algorithm, for which they proved that that an $O(\log \log k)$ expected number of tests achieves an \emph{approximate recovery} criterion with high probability \cite[Theorem 15]{falahatgar}.
+They developed a four-stage adaptive algorithm, for which they proved that that an $O(\log \log k)$ expected number of tests achieves an \emph{approximate recovery} (of $k$) criterion with high probability \cite[Theorem 15]{falahatgar}.
 The algorithm works by successively refining estimates, with each stage creating a better estimate with a certain probability of error.
-The first stage finds an estimated number of defectives that (with high probability) lies in the interval $(k,k^2)$, and later stages tighten this to $(k \epsilon^2, k/\epsilon^2)$ to $(k/4,4k)$ to $((1-\delta) k, (1+\delta)k)$, using binary search techniques.
+The first stage finds an estimated number of defectives that (with high probability) lies in the interval $(k,k^2)$, and later stages tighten this to $(k \epsilon^2, k/\epsilon^2)$, then $(k/4,4k)$, and finally $((1-\eta) k, (1+\eta)k)$ for arbitrarily small $\eta > 0$, using binary search techniques.